yu8muraka3/blockchain/README.md

 # blockchain
-This is my blockchain for learning and training.
+This is my blockchain for learning.